-From Luxor, you would then have to switch over to a private car, taxi, train, or Nile cruise.
+From Luxor, you would then have to switch over to a private car, taxi, train, or Nile cruise (more below).

 Cairo to Aswan By Coach or Car

-If you drive non-stop from Cairo to Aswan, it would take about 10.5 hours to cover the roughly 850 kilometres (528 miles).
+Driving non-stop from Cairo to Aswan would take about 10.5 hours to cover the roughly 850 kilometres (528 miles).
 But of course, you’ll have to stop for food, bathroom breaks, and military checkpoints.

 This is a very long and tiring drive for anyone, let alone with children.
 We do not recommend self-driving this route because you would have to deal with badly marked or nonexistent road signs, chaotic driving because many drivers do not follow road rules (even more dangerous at night!), there are multiple checkpoints where only Arabic is spoken, and you may need prior approval at some checkpoints.

 If you are intent on going by road, a better option for self-driving would be to hire a private car or coach along with a local driver.
-Costs will vary and you can check with your hotel or travel agency for bookings.
+Costs will vary; you can check with your hotel or travel agency for bookings.

 Cairo to Aswan by Nile Cruise

 The most luxurious way to travel from Cairo to Luxor is by Nile Cruise.
-This is also the slowest way but you do stop at different ports of call all along the way.
+This is also the slowest way, but you stop at different ports of call all along the way.

 Only a few of the bigger Nile cruise operators, such as Mövenpick, operate this route, with sailings departing from Cairo once a month between February and May and then between September and November.

-Prices start at around US$3500 per person for double occupancy and include all meals and sightseeing tours but drinks are charged separately.
+For double occupancy, prices start at around US$3500 per person and include all meals and sightseeing tours, but drinks are charged separately.